 And when it comes to authentic Hyderabadi version, trust me I do not support any compromises there.
 I strongly suggest to use only full fat fresh milk.
 The tetra pack ones is also very well to go too.

 Sheer Khurma recipe asks for few specific ingredients which definitely cannot be skipped.
 Significantly, we need whole milk, sugar, fine nylon vermicelli, almonds, pistachios, dates, chironji, ghee, elaichi powder, green cardamom pods and saffron.

 Though, many do add raisins, cashew nuts, pine nuts and melon seeds as well, these are totally your choice.
 I do not add any of these.
 Also, desi and vanaspati, both the ghee will do fine, but do avoid refined vegetable oil.

-Yes, slivered, roasted nuts are the backbone of the Hyderabadi Sheer Khurma recipe.
+Yes, slivered, roasted nuts are the backbone of the Hyderabadi Sheer Khurma.
 You can pick up any dry fruits as per your requirement.
-But, almonds, pistachios and charoli seeds are amongst the most favorable dry fruits in this amazing festival dessert recipe.
+But, almonds, pistachios and charoli seeds are amongst the most favorable dry fruits to go in this amazing festival dessert recipe.

 First, soak the chironji or charoli nuts in enough water, over night or atleast 2-3 hours (in hot water).

 There are two ways of peeling it